abiradar-enine/python-jobs/README.md

-# Django Test
+<h1 align="center">Django Test</h1>

-Note - For tasks 3 through 40, commit your code changes with a message “Task <number>”.
+>Note - For tasks 3 through 40, commit your code changes with a message “Task <number>”.
 If the task involves no code changes, create a text file for the same and commit it with the above message.

-Tasks -
+## Tasks

 1. Clone the git repository - git@github.com:vishalapte/python-jobs.git and create a branch where you’ll be committing the code changes/answers.
 2. Create a virtual environment and activate it.
 3. Install all the requirements from requirements.txt file in the project and solve for any errors that you might face while doing so.